 • Budapest International Foto Awards (2025) — Bronze, Editorial / Fashion

-“It is an illusion that photos are made with the camera… they are made with the eye, heart and head.
+“It is an illusion that photos are made with the camera… they are made with the eye, heart and soul.

 Henri Cartier-Bresson